Could your child enter Harvard in 1869?

 family-square-360x360

 Daniel Foucachon grew up in Lyon, France where his father was an evangelist and church-planter with Mission to the World.
 He moved to Moscow, Idaho in 2005 to attend New Saint Andrews College, where he graduated with a BA in Liberal Arts and Culture in 2009.
 His love for classical education and desire to publish curriculum designed for home education led him to found Roman Roads Press in 2011, which has since produced and published award-winning liberal arts curriculum for high school students.
-Daniel and his wife Lydia live on 5 acres of land north of Moscow, Idaho with their six children.
+Daniel and his wife Lydia live on 5 acres of land north of Moscow, Idaho with their seven children.

 Follow Daniel: Facebook | Twitter